EMDevelop/EMDevelop/README.md

 #### Business Development Manager (Growth Team) | MVF Global (April 2019 – September 2021)

-I am responsible for Researching, Selling, Launching and Account Managing new industry launches.
-I’ve recently originated and implemented a new business model, CPC, in an industry we had no prior experience in.
-I was promoted into a senior role as a Business Development Manager (Growth Team) 7 months after joining the company.
+Responsible for Researching, Selling, Launching and Account Managing new industry launches.
+I maintained an excellent new business track record which led to two promotions into Senior sales positions.
+I pride myself on my exceptional interpersonal and communication skills and I am confident that the commercial skills I’ve developed will be invaluable to my new role.

 #### Support, Business Analyst and Business Development | Sabrefish (SaaS) (Sept 2017 – March 2019)

-Learning a completely new SaaS platform from scratch, I began solving complex technical system faults using technical documentation and advanced SQL.
-I was quickly promoted from solving tech support issues to a client-facing Business Analyst and Business Development role.
-I was the direct point of contact for our Key Client, and also assisted our CEO with new business client pitches.
+Responsible for solving complex technical software faults as well as scoping additional feature requests from clients.
+I taught myself SQL to an advanced level, automated labour-intensive manual reports, and created guides for new starters in the company to understand what was a complex insurance software product.

 #### Assistant Procurement Manager | Laing O’Rourke (Sept 2015 – August 2017)

-After graduating from Cardiff University I joined the Laing O’Rourke Graduate programme and was on track to become a Procurement Manager.
-It was here that I created a full P2P system in just excel/vba, with no prior coding knowledge.
-I created numerous tech guides for our CRM system, and lead training sessions teaching usiers how to speed up their workflow with tech shortcuts.
+Responsible for managing purchase contracts between a national building contractor and its suppliers.
+It was here that I created a full P2P system in just Microsoft Excel (VBA), which is still used in the company to this day.

 ### <a name="Education">Education</a>